Quick links (about the journal):

 New

 The articles of the latest issue are already available for download.
-In this issue, readers will find important contributions on ethical considerations, security and privacy, software development practices, hybrid project management, system implementation, outsourcing, and performance impacts.
+In this issue, readers will find important contributions on ethical considerations in digital ethics, digital transformation, career sustainability and satisfaction, coordination technology, collaborative culture, artificial intelligence, and risk management.

 Downloads